Women's Rights National Historical Park: Later history

 In 1998 the park held celebrations recognizing the 150th anniversary of the Seneca Falls convention which were attended by over 14,000 people.
 As part of the event, Hillary Clinton delivered a speech.
 By 2005, the park had not achieved as much recognition as the organizers initially hoped, with about 500,000 visitors since opening.
 Park officials attributed this in part to their location and in part to the lengthy process of establishing and developing the park.
 The M'Clintock house opened after restoration and repair work in the early 2000s.
 As of 2006, the Hunt house was still undergoing work.
 Restoration work had not been undertaken on the Methodist Church, while the Stanton house had already been almost fully restored to its state in the late 1840s.

 In the later half of the 2010s, the park accumulated a backlog of necessary maintenance tasks: in 2015, the repairs needed were estimated at $1.4 million, with over $800,000 of it "critical" repairs.
 This had risen to $4.6 million in 2017 and $5.4 million in 2018.
 Necessary repairs were concentrated at the visitor center, but also present in several of the historic homes.
 In 2022, there were an estimated $11 million needed repairs.

 As of 2014, the park offered tours from rangers, and self-guided tours.
 In addition to its visitor center, the park has an education and cultural center housing the Suffrage Press Printshop.
 The park's holdings are not in one continuous place, but are instead spread out over 5 mi.
 It had 34,294 visitors in 2022.
 As of March 31, 2023, the park held 7.03 acre of land.

+In 2026, the National Trust for Historic Preservation listed the location on their annual "America’s 11 Most Endangered Historic Places" due to deferred maintenance.